bvm810/Huffman-Encoder/README.md

-Huffman coding can be implemented in O(n log n) using a min heap data structure, which is nothing more than a tree that satisfies the property that the children C of any node P must have a *key* value smaller than or equal to the *key* of P.
+Huffman coding can be implemented in O(n log n) using a min heap data structure, which is nothing more than a tree that satisfies the property that the children C of any node P must have a *key* value greater than or equal to the *key* of P.

 ```